unepwcmc/ProtectedPlanet/docs/downloads.md

 # Downloads

 Protected Planet allows users to download all, or subsets of, the WDPA in three formats: CSV, KML and Shapefile.
+All downloads are required to contain the WDPA manual in English, Spanish, and French.

 ## Generation

-There are currently three types of downloads: the entire WDPA, Protected Areas by country -- both statically generated -- and Protected Areas filtered by a search.
+There are currently four types of downloads: the entire WDPA, Protected Areas by country -- both statically generated --, Protected Areas filtered by a search, and single Protected Areas.

 The Download class is fairly naive and generates datasets for any given array of WDPA IDs.
 It is the responsibility of the caller to decide what